albill/albill.github.com/resources/koans/blue-cliff-record.markdown

   "Is that right, is that right!"

-[1]: This is not the famous master Joshu Jushin in the Mumonkan, etc., but
+<sup>1</sup> This is not the famous master Joshu Jushin in the Mumonkan, etc., but

      Master Joshu Sekizo (718-800).

-<strong>Case 76: Tanka's "Eating Rice"</strong>
+### Case 76: Tanka's "Eating Rice"

 Tanka asked a monk,